-The Department of Elections initiates an annual "Confirmation Mailing" using the information in VERIS from the NCOA postal match and general registrar confirmation requests.35 The steps of the "Confirmation Mailing" process are as follows:
+The Department of Elections initiates an annual "Confirmation Mailing" using the information in VERIS from the NCOA postal match and general registrar confirmation requests.
+The steps of the "Confirmation Mailing" process are as follows:

 - The program provides a data file for each identified registrant whose address does not match the United States Postal Service address. - The data file is imported into VERIS and "Confirmation Mailing" is recorded in the registrant's record.
 The data file is sent to the mail vendor.
 (The data file will also include registrants who were marked for confirmation mailing by the general registrar).
 The mail vendor prepares and mails the Confirmation Notice to registrants. - The Confirmation Notice contains a return, postage paid card and instructions for completing the card.
-The notices are sent by forwardable mail and must provide the voter an opportunity to confirm or change their information. - Responses to Confirmation Notices are entered into VERIS.
-The general registrar can use the response information to update the voter's address information, send the voter's information to another Virginia locality, cancel the registration of a voter who has moved outside Virginia, or any other action necessary to update the registration list. - Confirmation programs are available for public inspection and copying.36 Registrars can request reports by accessing the VERIS Reports Library.37 - VERIS generates two Confirmation Notice Reports: 1) a list of all voters to whom a Confirmation Notice was sent; and 2) a list of voters to whom a Confirmation Notice was not sent.
+The notices are sent by forwardedmail and must provide the voter an opportunity to confirm or change their information.